JuanRodriguezAbarca/RESTgmailTest/README.md

   b.
 In the feature file the first step should be "Given" the user is logged into the system
   c.
 Use scenario outlines, passing parameters, data tables

+All the test will be done using HTTP requests